AseemBaranwal/RAG-Chatbot/README.md

 ## Usage

-As more files are uploaded to the data
+As more files are uploaded to the `data` folder (current compatibility: PDF format ONLY), the data is indexed and upon running, a pipeline is built that creates the embeddings for the given documents.
+In addition to this, the document can be viewed from the `browse data` tab inside the web application.

 ## References